Bohassian/turdle/README.md

 docker compose up
 ```

-This will set up Ruby and its gems, the postgres database, and start the webserver.
+This will set up Ruby and its gems, the postgres database, and start the
-If you'd like to run the services in the background, add `-d` at the end when you bring
+webserver.
+If you'd like to run the services in the background, add `-d`
-up the contiainers.
+at the end when you bring up the containers.

+If it complains about the `tmp/db` directory (or something else) you may
+need to `chown` it to your user so it will have permission.

 * Database creation